 The Court's arguments in support of its reading of the saving clause fare little better.
 The Court opens with language from past cases suggesting support for its interpretation.
-See ante, at 5-6.
-None of the cases the Court quotes, however, presented or decided the scope of 1252(f)(1)'s bar on injunctive relief.
+See ante, at 550.
+None of the cases the Court quotes, however, presented or decided the scope of § 1252(f)(1)'s bar on injunctive relief.

-The Court next affords dispositive weight to its classexclusive view of the word "individual" in 1252(f)(1).
-See ante, at 6.
-The Court distinguishes Califano in a footnote, asserting that §1252(f)(1)'s saving clause should be construed narrowly because it is an exception to the primary clause.
-See ante, at 11, n.
-6. The point, however, is not that the statute interpreted in Califano was identical to 1252(f)(1), but that Califano established that a statute's mere use of the word "individual" does not suffice to preclude classwide relief.
-Moreover, the Court overlooks that it is §1252(f)(1)'s primary clause (which divests lower courts of their "'traditional equitable authority'") that constitutes an exception to the norm.
-McQuiggin, 569 U.S., at 397.
-The Court ignores the clear-statement rule for such displacements of courts' equitable jurisdiction.
-Califano and the clear-statement rule both instruct that Congress would not have done so much so obliquely, particularly when it clearly prohibited class relief in another subsection of the same statute.
+The Court next affords dispositive weight to its class-exclusive view of the word "individual" in § 1252(f)(1).
+See ante, at 550-551.
+The Court distinguishes Califano in a footnote, asserting that § 1252(f)(1)'s saving clause should be construed narrowly because it is an exception to the primary clause.
+See ante, at 555, n.
+6. The point, however, is not that the statute interpreted in Califano was identical to § 1252(f)(1), but that Califano established that a statute's mere use of the word "individual" does not suffice to preclude classwide relief.
+Moreover, the Court overlooks that it is § 1252(f)(1)'s primary clause (which divests lower courts of their "'tradi-